1up-lab/OneupUploaderBundle/Resources/doc/index.md

 oneup_uploader:
     mappings:
         gallery:
-            frontend: blueimp # or any uploader you use in the frontend
+            frontend: dropzone # or any uploader you use in the frontend
 ```

 To enable the dynamic routes, add the following to your routing configuration file.